Locations:

 As the COVID-19 pandemic taught us, vaccine development is getting more sophisticated all the time.
 And it can be hard to keep up.
 Case in point: shingles prevention.

 “Up until 2020, the only shingles vaccines we had available were live virus vaccines.
-That made preventive care a no-go for many people” Dr. Calabrese says.
-“Then a more effective, inactivated vaccine called Shingrix® came out.
-Now we can advise people who are immunocompromised to get the vaccine.”
+That made preventive care a no-go for many people,” Dr. Calabrese says.
+“Then, a more effective, inactivated vaccine called Shingrix® came out.
+Now, we can advise people who are immunocompromised to get the vaccine.”

 Check in with your primary care provider regularly to see if there have been any changes that could impact your vaccine eligibility.

-To jab, or not to jab?
+To jab or not to jab?

 Being immunocompromised means different things for different people.
 It can be temporary or permanent, inherited or acquired, and mild, moderate or severe.
 Two people with the exact same condition may have different needs and vulnerabilities.

 While there are some general principles providers can follow, there isn’t a one-size-fits-all approach to vaccination against infectious diseases.
-If you are immunocompromised, talk to your doctor about each potential vaccine you could get, as well as alternative prevention methods.
+If you’re immunocompromised, talk to your doctor about each potential vaccine you could get, as well as alternative prevention methods.
 Together, you can run through your options and make an informed decision.

 Learn more about our editorial process.